colakaist/academic-kickstart2/content/project/biophysics/cell_division/index.md

 ---

-In E. coli, the Min protein system, which consists of Min C, Min D, and Min E proteins, plays a vital role in positioning the cell division.
-We have been working on partial differential equations which describe the Min system.
-Our goal is to investigate a correlation between concentrations of each protein and a cell division site using theoretical modeling and computer simulations.
+Within E. coli, the Min protein system—comprising Min C, Min D, and Min E proteins—exerts a crucial function in orchestrating cell division positioning.
+Our focus has revolved around formulating partial differential equations that capture the dynamics of the Min system.
+Our aim is to explore the relationship between the concentrations of each protein and the localization of the cell division site.
+To achieve this, we employ a blend of theoretical modeling and computer simulations.